 Another one of the potential disadvantages of homeschooling involves time.
 Home schooling requires that one parent be available to school the children.
-This means that it becomes difficult for this parent to hold down a full time job.
+This means that it becomes difficult, though not impossible, for this parent to hold down a full time job.
 It also means that time must be spent preparing for and teaching each subject and lesson, which in turn means that the parent who is doing the teaching does not have a lot of time to pursue personal interests.
-While this is one of the disadvantages of homeschooling, in the end, all of the time and effort put into homeschooling is well worth it.
+While this is one of the disadvantages of homeschooling, in the end, all of the time and effort put into homeschooling are well worth it.

 Truth be told, some days the amount of time you spend with the children can be considered one of the disadvantages of homeschooling.
 Hopefully these days will be far and few between, but they do happen.
 If that is the case, you could call a teacher's institute day and spend some time in prayer reviewing what, if anything, can or should be changed.
 Another option might be to do something out of the ordinary, like go on a field trip, play outside, or, if you can pull it off, get away by yourself for a little while.
 This usually is all that is needed to start again fresh the next day.